SchulzLab/TEPIC/README.md

 * TF affinities for all genes contained in the annotation file.
 * Scaled TF affinities for all genes contained in the annotation file.
 * A file containing the factors used to scale the original TF affinities.
-* TF affinities along with feature for peak length, peak counts and/or the average signal within a peak.
+* TF affinities along with features for peak length, peak counts and/or the average signal within a peak.

 Each run of TEPIC generates an *analysis meta datafile (amd)* containing all parameters, files, and outputs associated with the last run of TEPIC.
 Together with the provided process xml file, the executed command lines  can be reconstructed (3).
 We provide amd files in the folder